Steaps/SHTableViewCell/README.md

 [DONE] Implement ability to turn off slider feature

-* Implement copying of the cell
+[DONE] Implement copying of the cell

 [DONE] Implement 'badge' for each cell